MT-Eurythmia/Eurythmia-Evolution/mods/mob_horse/readme.md

 ---
 ### Taming
-Horses can be tamed with 10x wheat or apples which then allows the player to pick up the horse using a lasso and ride by right-clicking with a saddle.
+Horses can be tamed with 10x wheat, apple, barley, oats of corn which then allows the player to pick up the horse using a lasso and ride by right-clicking with a saddle.

 ---
 ### Horseshoes